crysalead/chaos-orm/docs/schemas.md

 ### <a name="overview"></a>Overview

 The Schema abstraction is the central point of the Chaos data abstraction layer.
-Long story short, it corresponds to the mapper part of the DataMapper pattern.
-Schema instnces are bridges between in-memory entities representation and datasources storage.
+Schema instances are bridges between in-memory entities representation and datasources storage.

+Note: `Schema` corresponds to the mapper part in the DataMapper pattern.

-Schemas can be compounded by:
+Schemas are compounded by:
 * fields
-* and relationships (through the model references).
+* and relationships (through model class name references).

 #### <a name="fields"></a>Fields